Frantz Bertin: Club career

 Bertin was born in Paris, France.
-After beginning his career with Red Star FC, he finished his formation in Italy with Juventus FC.
+After beginning his career with Red Star, he finished his formation in Italy with Juventus.

 In 2003, Bertin moved teams and countries again, signing for Racing de Santander in Spain.
 During his two-year stint with the Cantabrian club, he played mainly with the reserves, but still contributed with 15 games (13 starts) in the 2004–05 season as the team narrowly avoided La Liga relegation.

 Bertin continued playing in the country in the following years, with CD Tenerife in the second division and Atlético Madrid B and Benidorm CF in the third.
-In the 2008 summer he joined FC Luzern in the Swiss Super League, but left in the following transfer window, signing with OFI Crete in Greece.
+In the 2008 summer he joined FC Luzern in the Swiss Super League, but left in the following transfer window, signing with OFI in Greece.

 Shortly before the end of the January transfer deadline, after an unassuming spell in Cyprus, Bertin returned to Greece, joining Veria F.C. until the end of the season.
-He made his Superleague debut on 23 February, in a 2–0 away win against Skoda Xanthi FC.
+He made his Super League debut on 23 February, in a 2–0 away win against Skoda Xanthi.